rogix/bootcamp-backend-node-basic/README.md

-# NodeJS Basic
+# NodeJS Basics

-This is a basic project part of a Bootcamp focused on Node, React and React Native.
+This is the first challenge of a Bootcamp focused on Node, React and React Native.

-This is the first challenge.

 ## Built With